What is a Status Determination Statement (SDS)?

 In the event that the End-Hirer fails to provide a response to either the Fee-Payer or worker within 45 days, this has the effect of transferring the liability for making deductions for employment taxes from the Fee-Payer to the End-Hirer.
 Therefore, it is important that this process is managed effectively.

-Brookson Legal Services can be instructed to assess the status of off-payroll workers and as part of this process will issue End-Hirers with SDS’s to provide to effected workers.
+Brookson Legal Services can be instructed to assess the status of off-payroll workers and as part of this process will issue End-Hirers with SDS’s to provide to affected workers.
 Brookson Legal Services can also be instructed to take ownership of your challenge process.
-For more information please feel free to contact Brookson Legal Services on 0345 058 1227 or email email@example.com.
+For more information please feel free to contact Brookson Legal Services on 0345 058 1227 or email firstname.lastname@example.org.